Nael-Studio/nael-platform/packages/orm/README.md

 }
 ```

+- `name` becomes the stable seed identifier (defaults to the class name).
+- `environments` limits execution to matching environments (case-insensitive); omit it to run everywhere.
+- `connections` targets specific ORM connections when you run multiple databases.

+When `autoRunSeeds` is `true`, the `SeedRunner` executes during module init, only running seeds that:

+1. Match the current connection.
+2. Match the resolved environment (`seedEnvironment` option, defaulting to `process.env.NODE_ENV ?? 'default'`).
+3. Haven't already been recorded in the driver-provided seed history store.

-Each seed receives a context for resolving repositories bound to the same connection.
-You can also resolve the `SeedRunner` manually via the `getSeedRunnerToken()` helper if you prefer to execute seeds outside of application bootstrap.
+The Mongo driver persists history in the same database (collection `orm_seed_history` by default), guaranteeing idempotent startups across deployments.
+You can still resolve the runner manually via `getSeedRunnerToken()` if you need to trigger seeds on demand.